The Supreme Court has the final word – but is it final?

 Sixteen years later, the issue was once again before the Court.
 In Roper v.
 Simmons, Christopher Simmons was 17 when he was sentenced to death for kidnapping a woman and throwing her off a bridge into the river below after tying her up and wrapping her head in a towel and duct tape.
 However, since Stanford’s case in 1989, studies showed that the majority of Americans opposed the death penalty for minors.
 Taking this into consideration as well as scientific evidence regarding the development of the adolescent brain, the Court ruled in 2005 for Simmons and prohibited imposition of the death penalty for all defendants convicted of a crime before age 18.

-The Court said in Roper, “The character of a juvenile is not as well formed as that of an adult.”
+In the Roper case, the Court said “The character of a juvenile is not as well formed as that of an adult.”
 Therefore, the Court reasoned, juveniles aren’t trusted with the privileges and responsibilities of an adult, and their crimes aren’t as morally unacceptable as those of adults.

 Juveniles and Life Without the Possibility of Parole